 December 1 - Independence Day - an official holiday, however, people work and do not celebrate so much.

-December 21st - the shortest day - in Reykjavík the sun rises at 11:22, sets at 15:30 - the donkey is not much, it is already cold, people prefer to stay inside and they also have a lot of work to do before Christmas.
+December 21st - the shortest day - in Reykjavík the sun rises at 11:22, sets at 15:30 - it is already cold, people prefer to stay inside and they also have a lot of work to do before Christmas.

 December 23 - Day of the celebration of St. láorlák, Þorláksmessa - Porlák was an island saint, a bishop, who 23.12.
 1193 died.
 Pre-Christmas preparations are in full swing, with shops open until almost midnight.